The super busy Concrete Hermit at my Amelia’s Anthology of Illustration book launch

 - Pick Me Up Contemporary Graphic Art Fair at Somerset House: Review

-- Amelia’s Compendium of Fashion Illustration official launch party is TODAY.
+- Amelia’s Compendium of Fashion Illustration launch party illustrations: meet Joana Faria

 - Amelia’s Compendium of Fashion Illustration Launch Party: The Movie